danafreer/hello/Readme.txt

-This is a test for Git, Dana Freer BAD
+This is a test for Git, Dana Freer GOOD